csonday/ie172webdev_notes/README.md

 ```

 Things to take note:
-1. All functions with `html.` and `dbc.` are functions that work as **HTML wrappers**.
+1. All functions with `html.` and `dbc.` are functions that represent HTML elements.
+2. Particularly, `html.Div()` and `dbc.Card` are both container elements.
-2. The contents of a wrapper are referred to as `children`.
+3. The contents of an element are referred to as `children`.
-3. A wrapper can contain other wrappers.
+4. An element may contain other elements.
+   - **Strings** can be the children of many elements
+   - Other data types cannot be the children of these elements.
-4. If a container has multiple children, enclose them in square brackets `[]`,
+5. If a container has multiple children, enclose them in square brackets `[]`,

 At this point, you can run your `app.py` again to check the contents.